Ethxnzxo/WHSTechNotes/journal.md

 I feel like 100 men can over power a gorilla due to the fact that the gorilla can only take one person down at a time and the 100 men can take it down before it can even start doing that.

+# May 19, 2025

+ Im so ready for summer because im tired of school